2014-2015 Undergraduate & Graduate Catalog

 Demonstration of completion of the 103 credits in the professional curriculum is required for the student to be granted the M.P.A.S. degree.
 General graduate academic policies and regulations can be found elsewhere in this catalog or in the Grand Valley State University graduate bulletin.

-In addition, for each PAS course or a discrete unit of instruction in the professional curriculum, a minimum proficiency level of 80 percent on all evaluation as described in course syllabus is required.
-A minimum of a grade "B" is required for passing all PAS courses, however, the GPA must never drop below the 3.0 or "B" minimum in any semester or the student may be placed on academic probation or dismissed from the PAS program.
+In addition, for each PAS course or a discrete unit of instruction in the professional curriculum, a minimum proficiency level is described in each course syllabus.
+A minimum of a grade "B" is required for passing all PAS courses, Additionally, the student's overall GPA must never drop below the 3.0 or "B" minimum in any semester or the student may be placed on academic probation or dismissed from the PAS program.

 All students in the program are expected to comply with the ethical principles that embody the practice of medicine and the physician assistant profession.
-A complete copy of the PA profession's code of ethics and technical standards are available from the program and may also be viewed on the program website under PA profession and Prospective students, respectively, www.gvsu.edu/pas.
+A complete copy of the PA profession's code of ethics and technical standards are available from the program and may also be viewed under the PA profession tab. www.gvsu.edu/pas/.

 The following program is available: